OAndris/learning_reference/testing_and_tdd/robofriends-pwa/README.md

 **About:**

-This example covers React component tests using Enzyme, including mocking, simulating a IO event, and snapshot testing.
+This example covers React component tests using Enzyme, including mocking, simulating an IO event, and snapshot testing.

 **Usage:**